30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

-Self-reported price sensitivity, combined with income data, helps you build pricing tiers.
-High-income respondents who are still price-sensitive represent a different segment from high-income respondents who prioritize quality.
+Self-reported price sensitivity, combined with income data, helps build pricing tiers.

 - Yes, I would stop buying or switch to an alternative